-If this year’s vintage goes to plan Graham aims to keep some of the wine back, so it's with great anticipation we report that we may also be seeing a Non Vintage Sparkling Wine from Woodchurch in the near future.
+If this year’s vintage goes to plan, Graham aims to keep some of the wine back so it's with great anticipation we report that we may also be seeing a non-vintage sparkling wine from Woodchurch in the near future.
 They are also planting their first Bacchus vines this year, with first harvest planned for 2018 and another still wine hitting the shelves in 2019.
-There are much grander plans for the vineyard site in the near future too, with ambition to expand by two or three fold and an interesting concept for a cellar door and tasting room made from shipping containers was excitedly explained and drawn out in the air by Graham, who told us that work should be well underway this Summer and planned for completion by the end of this year, or early 2017.
+There are much grander plans for the vineyard site in the near future too, with ambition to expand by two or three fold.
+An interesting concept for a cellar door and tasting room made from shipping containers was also excitedly explained and drawn out in the air by Graham, who told us that work should be well underway this summer and planned for completion by the end of this year, or early 2017.

 Woodchurch Classic Cuvée, 2013

 Grapes: Chardonnay, Pinot Meunier & Pinot Noir

 Whilst the challenging 2012 vintage forced their hand to only using Pinot Noir and Pinot Meunier in their Classic Cuvée (technically a Blanc de Noirs?), Woodchurch have more traditionally added Chardonnay to the blend for 2013.